-Income Tax Professionals Beware: IRS Warns of Tax Scams Targeting Your Network and Data
+Income Tax Professionals Beware: Tax Scams Are Targeting Your Network and Your Customer Data

-Scammers are using all sorts of tricks to steal your sensitive information
+Scammers are getting even better at using all sorts of tricks to steal your sensitive information

 Fake IRS Emails and Websites

-Fake emails disguised as official correspondence from the IRS try to steal sensitive information.
+Fake emails disguised as official correspondence from the Internal Revenue Service (IRS) try to steal sensitive information.
 It's a phishing scam, which happens when an unsolicited email or a website poses as a real email or website in order to get victims to provide sensitive information, such as user names, passwords, ID numbers, account numbers, and more.
 Armed with this valuable information, a criminal can commit identity theft or financial fraud.

 Phishing regularly makes the yearly 'Dirty Dozen' list of IRS tax scams.

 In other cases, the fake IRS emails ask tax professionals to update their IRS e-services portal information and Electronic Filing Identification Numbers (EFINs).
 The links in the phishing email are to fake IRS e-services pages and are nothing more than a ploy to capture your user name and password.

 Last Minute Refund Destination changes

 A common scam is a request to make a last-minute change to a taxpayer's refund destination.
 Criminals contact tax preparers and try to get the refund destination changed, often to a prepaid debit card.
 Tax preparers should confirm directly with a client when receiving a last-minute change of address or a change of the deposit account for refunds.

 Each phishing message is unique and some disguise themselves better than others.
 But there are some phrases that are typically used that entice unsuspecting recipients into the trap.
 These key phrases to watch our for include: